ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 On 1 April 2016, [a newspost](https://osu.ppy.sh/home/news/2016-04-01-oculus-rift-to-be-supported-as-an-input-method) was published detailing the announcement of plans to add support for the [Oculus Rift](https://en.wikipedia.org/wiki/Oculus_Rift "Wikipedia") as a new [input method](/wiki/Gameplay/Input_device) in osu!.
 The post, written by [Evrien](https://osu.ppy.sh/users/791660), referenced many quotes from a supposed interview of [peppy](https://osu.ppy.sh/users/2) in which he explained his reasoning for the announcement and ideas for how the concept might work [\[43\]](#references).

-Regarding how players might use the Oculus Rift as an input method, the news post describes that "the player will experience a first person point-of-view of the cursor as it travels to and from hit-objects on screen…" and will hit hit objects by "…having the player produce vowel-like sounds using their mouth".
+Regarding how players might use the Oculus Rift as an input method, the newspost describes that "the player will experience a first person point-of-view of the cursor as it travels to and from hit objects on screen…" and will hit hit objects by "…having the player produce vowel-like sounds using their mouth".
 No actual in-game changes were made related to using the Oculus Rift or a similar [virtual reality (VR)](https://en.wikipedia.org/wiki/Virtual_reality "Wikipedia") device to control osu! [\[43\]](#references).

 *Notice: McOsu is developed separately from and has no direct affiliation with osu! or ppy Pty Ltd.*